CramerJ500/BlazoriseShop/README.md

 Currently, the project has been setup to run within windows using local host.
-Right now it is a template document, with links to other UI, form, and utility elements with extension functionalities to implement.
+Right now it is a Blazorise document with links to other UI, form, and utility elements with the possibility of extension functionalities to be implemented.
 To run the project:
 1. Download the entire file.
 2. Once opened in visual studio, naviate to the "Pages" folder and double click "Dashboard.razor"